Sultana Zaman (psychologist)

 Sultana Zaman (9 June 1932 – 22 March 2020) was a Bangladeshi psychologist, academic, and philanthropist.
-She was the founder of Bangladesh Protibandhi Foundation (BPF), an organization for the mentally disabled people.
-She was awarded Begum Rokeya Padak in 2008 by the Government of Bangladesh.
+She was the founder of Bangladesh Protibandhi Foundation (BPF), an organization for mentally disabled people.
+She was awarded the Begum Rokeya Padak in 2008 by the government of Bangladesh.

 Education and career

-Zaman started her college education late in life, specializing in psychology and started working with the intellectually disabled in 1973.
-She completed her B.A. and M.A. degrees from the University of Dhaka.
+Zaman started her college education late in life, specializing in psychology, and started working with the intellectually disabled in 1973.
+She completed her B.A. and M.A. degrees at the University of Dhaka.
 She earned her Ph.D. from Emory University in 1975.
-She as a faculty member in the psychology department of the University of Dhaka for 33 years and as a professor from 1975 to 2000.
+She was a faculty member in the psychology department of the University of Dhaka for 33 years and a professor from 1975 to 2000.
 She was a visiting professor in the Department of Special Education at the University of Manchester for four months from April 1992.
-She was made Professor of Emeritus in September 2008 at the University of Dhaka.
+She was made professor emeritus in September 2008 at the University of Dhaka.

 Working with the disabled

-In 1972, Zaman established a school, Deepshikha Vidyalaya for disadvantaged children and women.
-She founded an organization for the mentally disabled people, Bangladesh Protibandhi Foundation, and a school Kalyani in 1984.
+In 1972, Zaman established a school, Deepshikha Vidyalaya, for disadvantaged children and women.
+She founded an organization for mentally disabled people, Bangladesh Protibandhi Foundation, and a school, Kalyani, in 1984.
 She helped establish the Department of Special Education at the Institute of Education and Research (IER) and the University of Dhaka in 1993 — the first of its kind at the university level in Bangladesh and the first of its kind to offer B.S.Ed. and M.S.Ed. degrees in special education.